-Lockpick rolls are performed when an entity, usually a PC, attempts a Lockpick against an entity or feature with a Lock entry.
+Lockpick rolls are performed when an entity, usually a PC, attempts a Lockpick against an entity or feature with a Lock entry (usually an Obstacle).
 When a PC wins a Lockpick roll against a Challenge, the Challenge is instantly defeated regardless of EP total unless otherwise specified.
 Locks may also be found on other features, such as treasure chests, found within a region.
 Successful Lockpicks can result in the PCs winning treasure, opening new routes, or other various effects as defined by the scenario.

 Lockpick cannot be attempted against any entity or feature that lacks a Lock entry.
 The DM should not hide the presence of a Lock entry.